 - Chief Referee

 - Deputy Chief Referee

-- Area Referee
+- Area Referee (Ocean)

-- Pool Event Directors
+- Event Director (Pool)

 - Sectional Referee

-- Referee Steward
+- Referee Steward/Head Scorer

-- Competition Liaison Personnel
+- Competition Liaison Officers

-- Course Supervisor(s)
+- Course Supervisor

 - Scrutineer Coordinator and Scrutineers

-- Judges:
+- Gear and Equipment Coordinator

+- Announcing Coordinator and Commentary Panel

+Judges

 - Chief Judge

 - Finish Judge

 - Lane Judge

 - Course Judge

 - Specialist Judge

 - Electronic Device Specialist Judge

 - Timekeeping Judge

 - Recording Judge

 - Starter

 - Check Starter

+Non-Technical Officials

 - Marshall

 - Check Marshall

-- Announcing Coordinator and Commentary Panel

-- Gear and Equipment Coordinator

-- · Presentation Steward
+- Presentation Steward

 - Appeals Committee Convenor

 - Appeals Committee Members

-Non-Technical:

 - Disciplinary Committee Convenor

 - Disciplinary Committee Members

 - Security Officer

-Safety:
+Safety Officials

-- Safety Officer - Area Risk and Response Officers
+- Safety Officer

+- Area Risk and Response Officer

+- Power Craft Coordinator

 - Water Safety Coordinators

-- Power Craft Coordinator

-- · Water Safety Personnel
+- Water Safety Personnel

 - Communications Coordinator

 - Medical/First Aid Coordinator

 - Course Statistician

+- Infection Control Marshall

-- 1. At smaller competitions it may be appropriate for some of the functions of competition officials to be combined providing that the provision of safety is not compromised. - At all times those involved at a competition need to be aware of the safety and welfare of competitors, officials and other personnel and immediately report any observations or concerns. - 3.
-Officials should record any infringement of competition rules or conduct violations that may be required to support any actions that have been taken or need to be considered at a later time.
+- Note 1: At smaller competitions it may be appropriate for some of the functions of competition officials to be combined providing that the provision of safety is not compromised.

+- Note 2: At all times those involved at a competition need to be aware of the safety and welfare of competitors, officials and other personnel and immediately report any observations or concerns.

+- Note 3: Officials should record any infringement of competition rules or conduct violations that may be required to support any actions that have been taken or need to be considered at a later time